Solaris Bus & Coach: Green dachshund

-The green dachshund is the mascot of the company Solaris.
+The green dachshund (zielony jamnik) is the mascot of the company Solaris.
 It used to be attached to Neoplan Polska buses, distinguishing them from vehicles produced in other Neoplan factories.
 It was created by the company's vice-president of the day, Solange Olszewska.
 The dachshund resembles a low-floor bus in shape, but it also symbolises the loyalty towards customers and low operating costs.
 The green colour is a symbol of concern for the natural environment.
 Its image is glued to the outside of the bus, usually on the front face, on the left side of the vehicle (when looking in the travel direction).
 A plush toy version of the symbol is often handed out during official release of buses to customers.
-In the case of the first and second generation and for some third-generation vehicles, the logo included the word “low-floor” written in the language of the country in question (e.g. “Niederflur” for Germany or “niskopodłogowy” for Poland).
+In the case of the first and second generation and for some third-generation vehicles, the logo included the word “low-floor” written in the language of the country in question (e.g. “Niederflur” for Germany, “Нископодов” for Bulgaria or “niskopodłogowy” for Poland).
 In the case of low-entry buses, the inscription was changed accordingly to “low-entry”.
-Standard buses of the Urbino family (with diesel or natgas engines) feature a dachshund logo in the basic form, whereas other drive or construction types have their distinguishing feature represented in the image of the dachshund, as shown in the table below:
+Standard buses of the Urbino family (with diesel or natural gas engines) feature a dachshund logo in the basic form, whereas other drive or construction types have their distinguishing feature represented in the image of the dachshund, as shown in the table below:

+The green dachshund is also used as the logo of the company's charitable foundation Fundacja Zielony Jamnik, established in 2012.

 Products

 Production and sales

-Solaris buses have found buyers in over 700 cities in 34 countries in Europe, Africa and Asia (as of: 2022).
+Solaris buses have found buyers in over 700 cities in 34 countries in Europe, Africa and Asia (as of 2022).
 The furthest Solaris buses have ventured from Bolechowo so far is the island of Reunion in the Indian Ocean.
-Solaris has been leader of sales in Poland of new city buses with a DMC of more than 8 t since 2003 without interruption.
-The number of buses, trolleybuses and trams sold by Solaris was biggest for Poland (5528), Germany (2960), the Czech Republic (860), Italy (829), Sweden (616), France (523) and Norway (478).
+Solaris has been the sales leader in Poland of new city buses with a DMC of more than 8t since 2003, without interruption.
+The number of buses, trolleybuses and trams sold by Solaris was greatest for Poland (5528), Germany (2960), the Czech Republic (860), Italy (829), Sweden (616), France (523) and Norway (478).